openwfm/wrf-sfire-docs/docs/updates.md

 * 5pm [Large scale network outage at CU Denver](https://stspg.io/cm2wj5ff4k89), clusters not accessible.
 Last Alderaan updates are from 4:31pm.
 The cause is a power outage.

 * 11:58pm OIT restored the power.
 All running jobs were killed by the power interruption.
-All alderaan nodes are now back.
+All alderaan nodes were reser and are now back.

 ### 2022/09/04